-- 1. No ponding of water was observed on the surface.
-The material in the Cell is separated from the inactive areas by a low splitter berm.
-No disposal activities were taking place at the time of the inspection (Photos 1-3). - 2.
-There was no erosion of the CCR material in the active area. - 3.
-No slopes of the Active Area have or require any temporary cover at the time of the inspection. - 4.
-Stormwater runoff from this area is directed into the Contact Water pond via the concrete lined ditches.
+- 1. No ponding of water was observed on the surface (Photo 1 & 2).
+The material in the Cell is separated from the inactive areas by a low splitter berm (Photo 3).
+Disposal activities were taking place at the time of the inspection. - 2.
+There was no erosion of the CCR material in the active area.